You are here

 Management techniques will vary widely depending on land use, soil region, specific location, and topography of a given property.

-Landowners are strongly encouraged to obtain a detailed soil map of their property from the Natural Resources Conservation Service.
-These are available in the local NRCS office or online at https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm.
-These manuals and maps provide a great deal of useful information, including drainage, fertility, best tree species to plant or manage, and development ratings.
+Landowners are strongly encouraged to obtain a detailed soil map of their property from the Natural Resources Conservation Service (NRCS).
+These maps are available in the local NRCS office or online at https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm.
+The manuals and maps on the website provide a great deal of useful information, including drainage, fertility, best tree species to plant or manage, and development ratings.

 The Mississippi State University Extension Service soil testing laboratory can determine site-level soil properties for a modest fee.
 Forms and soil sample boxes are available at the local county Extension office.

-Routine soil testing through MSU Extension includes soil pH, lime requirements, and the amounts of available nutrients.
-If you specify a crop, fertilizer recommendations will be included, as well.
-Many helpful publications on interpreting soil test results for timber, horticulture, agriculture, and wildlife food plots are available at http://extension.msstate.edu.
-Search under the Publications tab.
+Routine soil testing through MSU Extension includes soil pH, liming requirements, and the amounts of available nutrients.
+If you specify a crop, fertilizer recommendations will also be included.
+Many helpful publications on interpreting soil test results for timber, horticulture, agriculture, and wildlife food plots are available at https://extension.msstate.edu/publications.

 When conducting forest operations on your property, such as harvesting or spraying herbicides, it is important to specify the use of Mississippi best management practices (BMPs) in the contract.
 These guidelines are designed to help prevent soil erosion on roads and sedimentation in streams.
-These guidelines are voluntary in Mississippi, but including them in a contract makes them enforceable.
+These guidelines are voluntary in Mississippi but are enforceable when included in a contract.

-Eyre, F. H., ed.
-1980.
-Forest Cover Types of the United States and Canada.
+Eyre, F. H. (Ed.).
+(1980).
+Forest cover types of the United States and Canada.
 Society of American Foresters.
-Washington, D.C.

-Fickle, J. E. 2001.
-Mississippi Forests and Forestry.
+Fickle, J. E. (2001).
+Mississippi forests and forestry.
 University Press of Mississippi.
-Jackson, MS.

 Mississippi Forestry Commission.
-2008.
-Best Management Practices for Forestry in Mississippi, 4th ed.
+(2008).
+Best management practices for forestry in Mississippi (4th ed.).
 MFC Publication #107.
-Jackson, MS. 52p.

-By John D. Kushla, PhD, Extension/Research Professor, Forestry; and Larry Oldham, PhD, Extension Professor, Plant and Soil Sciences.
+Revised by Brady Self, PhD, Associate Extension Professor, Forestry, from an earlier edition by John D. Kushla, PhD, Extension/Research Professor (retired), Forestry, and Larry Oldham, PhD, Extension Professor (retired), Plant and Soil Sciences.

 Print Friendly, PDF & Email